 3. Correct Bowel Movement Technique

-If you’ve lived with a rectocoele, you know how hard this can make emptying your bowels.
+If you’ve lived with a rectocoele, you know how hard it can be to empty your bowels.

 After your rectocele surgery you may continue to support your perineum with your hand if you need to.